Manuel Payno: Early years and start of political career

 His father was Manuel Payno Bustamante González, founder of Matamoros Customs, in northern Tamaulipas.
 Little is known about his mother, some sources cite her name as María Josefa Cruzado Pardo who belonged to prominent family from Puebla.
 However, some other sources cite her mother's last name as Flores.
 Payno entered the Matamoros Customs branch as meritorious, along with Guillermo Prieto.
-In 1840, he served as secretary of general Mariano Arista, and when he achieved a lieutenant colonel rank was chief of a section of the Mexican Ministry of War.
+In 1840, he served as secretary to General Mariano Arista, and when he achieved a lieutenant colonel rank was chief of a section of the Ministry of War.
 Subsequently, he managed a tobacco shop.

 War with the United States and Ministry of Finance

-In 1847 he fought against the American army invasion of Mexico during the Mexican-American War, he established the secret postal service between Mexico city and Veracruz.
-He was Minister of Finance during the José Joaquín de Herrera administration (1850–1851) and also during the government of Ignacio Comonfort.
+In 1847, he fought against the U.S. Army during the Mexican-American War, and he established the secret postal service between Mexico City and Veracruz.
+He was Minister of Finance during José Joaquín de Herrera's administration (1850–1851) and also during the government of Ignacio Comonfort.

 War of Reform and French Intervention

-Inculpted as one of those involved in the coup d'état headed by Félix Zuloaga – absent from the government of Ignacio Comonfort – he was prosecuted and removed from politics.
+Charged with involvement in the coup d'état headed by Félix Zuloaga – absent from the government of Ignacio Comonfort – he was prosecuted and removed from politics.
 Manuel Payno was also persecuted during the Second French Intervention in Mexico, and he ended up recognizing the government of Maximilian of Habsburg.
-Once the Republic was restored, with Benito Juárez as president, Payno became a deputy.
+Once the republic was restored, with Benito Juárez as president, Payno became a deputy.

 Teacher and diplomat

 Manuel Payno worked as a teacher and taught at the National Preparatory School created by Gabino Barreda.
 He was a professor at the School of Commerce, where he taught Political Economy.
-Being senator, in 1882, the then president of Mexico Manuel González "El Manco" sent him as an agent to Paris.
-In 1886 he was appointed consul in Santander, Spain and subsequently consul general in Spain, establishing his residence in Barcelona.
-In 1891 he returned to Mexico and in 1892 he was again elected senator, a position he held until his death, on 5 November 1894 in San Ángel, Mexico city.
+As a senator, in 1882, President Manuel González sent him as an agent to Paris.
+In 1886 he was appointed consul in Santander, Spain, and subsequently consul general in Spain, establishing his residence in Barcelona.
+In 1891 he returned to Mexico and in 1892 he was again elected senator, a position he held until his death, on 5 November 1894 in San Ángel, Mexico City.

-He wrote "Tratado de la propiedad.
-Ensayo de un estudio del Derecho Romano y del Derecho Público y Constitucional en lo relativo a la propiedad.
-(Property Treaty.
-Essay of a study of Roman Law and Public and Constitutional Law in relation to property).
+He wrote Tratado de la propiedad.
+Ensayo de un estudio del Derecho Romano y del Derecho Público y Constitucional en lo relativo a la propiedad. ("Treatise on property.
+Essay in the study of Roman Law and Public and Constitutional Law in relation to property").